gavwin/gavwin/README.md

 - 👋 Hi, I’m Gavin Wainwright (@gavwin)
 - 👀 I’m interested in AI in the medical field
 - 🌱 I’m currently studying Computer Science & Math with a concentration in Artificial Intelligence
-- 📫 How to reach me: wainwirght.g@northeastern.edu
+- 📫 How to reach me: wainwright.g@northeastern.edu

 <!---
 gavwin/gavwin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.